-- know of the reasons for recording and who will have access to recordings; - be aware of the field setting's policy regarding the use of recordings with service users; - reflect on their feelings about recording and discuss them with field instructors/agency mentors; - determine the necessary informed consent procedures for service users.
-If the field setting does not have a policy regarding recording or a standard consent form, students shall use the Consent for Recording prior to beginning recording;
+- be aware of the reasons for recording and who will have access to recordings; - be aware of the field setting's policy regarding the use of recordings with service recipients;

-become aware of potential service user feelings and concerns about recording and rehearse discussion of recording with the service user.
+- reflect on their feelings about recording and discuss them with field instructors/agency mentors; - determine the necessary informed consent procedures for service recipients.
+If the field setting does not have a policy regarding recording or a standard consent form, students shall use the Consent for Recording prior to beginning recording; - become aware of potential service recipient feelings and concerns about recording and rehearse discussion of recording with the service recipient.